ndgigliotti/cluster-optimizer/README.md

 ## Purpose

 This project provides a simple, Scikit-Learn-compatible, hyperparameter optimization tool for clustering.
-It's intended for situations where there is no need to predict clusters for new data points.
+It's intended for situations where predicting clusters for new data points is a low priority.
 Many clustering algorithms in Scikit-Learn are **transductive**, meaning that they are not designed to be applied to new observations.
 Even if using an **inductive** clustering algorithm like K-Means, you might not have any desire to predict clusters for new observations.
 Or, even if you do have such a desire, prediction might be a lower priority than finding the best clusters in the training data.

 Since Scikit-Learn's `GridSearchCV` uses cross-validation, and is designed to optimize inductive machine learning algorithms, it is necessary to create an alternative tool.